TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 == Changelog ==

 = 3.11.6 (15.01.2020) =
-* Tweak: The minimum delivery time can be set in decimals.
+* Tweak - The minimum delivery time can be set in decimals.
-* Fix: Fatal error was displayed when installing plugin with PHP v7.3.x
+* Fix - Fatal error was displayed when installing plugin with PHP v7.3.x

 = 3.11.5 (12.01.2020) =
 * Fix - 'Select a time slot' & 'As soon as Possible' string were not present in the .po files.